 Then go somewhere quiet and visualize what you just did with all five senses.
 See the path to the fridge, feel the fridge door handle, taste the apple.

 Once you get comfortable with this you can create longer scenes, and it’ll get easier to visualize without needing to do the acting exercise every time.

 Now onto a very important step…

-Step #6: Analyze what you’re doing in your blogging business.
+Step #6: Create a blog plan that includes analyzing what you’re doing in your blogging business.

 Too often when we’re trying to achieve something we don’t factor in time to check if our efforts are even working.